 Wine Tours Lanzarote

-Taking a wine tour in Lanzarote was a great introduction the island’s wines and we can highly recommend Wine Tours Lanzarote for their fun and insightful tour.
-We didn’t even have to worry about driving, since the wine tour included a pickup from the hotel as well as minivan transport around the vineyards.
+Taking a wine tour in Lanzarote was a great introduction the island’s wines.
+We can highly recommend Wine Tours Lanzarote for their fun and insightful tour.
+You even have to worry about driving, since the wine tour includes a pickup from the hotel as well as minivan transport around the vineyards.

-Before the wine tasting, our excellent guide Dan walked us through the Lanzarote vineyards, to explain a bit more about the history and culture of wine in Lanzarote.
+Before the wine tasting, our excellent guide Dan walked us through the Lanzarote vineyards.
+Dan explaind a bit more about the history and culture of wine in Lanzarote.

 While wine making in Lanzarote has a long history, it became well established after the volcanic eruptions of the 1730s.
 Prior to this, the La Geria region was fertile farmland, used for growing fruit and vegetables.
 But all this ended with 6 years of devastating eruptions that showered the area with volcanic lava and ash.